- Outreach and Extension

 - News and Accolades

 My teaching and research focuses on woody nursery and landscape plants.
 I teach spring and fall woody plant identification courses, growth and development of horticultural crops, and plant propagation.
 Research in my lab is closely aligned with the nursery industry to try and develop new plants that work well in production and serve the needs of growers and gardners alike.
 As the nursery industry grows an incredible diversity of crops, we try to address a diverse suite of plants from low growing shrubs or groundcovers to large shade trees.
-This interest in serving the needs of the industry has led me to intitiate projects on 33 genera to date - a number that is always on the rise.
+This interest in serving the needs of the industry has led me to intitiate projects on nearly 50 genera.

 My research program involves several areas of ornamental plant breeding and cultivar development.
 Of primary interest is the development of sterile forms of nonnative species that are of economic importance to Oregon growers to prevent escape from cultivation.
 Primary techniques to achieve sterility/reduced fertility include develoment of triploids using ploidy manipulation, as well as mutagenesis by exposing seeds or meristems to physical and chemical mutagens.